BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 ### Caveats: Biased ML

-ML applications exhibit a lack of robustness (see e.g. Baeza-Yates, 2018 and Mueller-Birn, 2019).
+ML applications may exhibit a lack of robustness (see e.g. Baeza-Yates, 2018 and Mueller-Birn, 2019).
 Firstly, training data can only reflect a subset of situations in which the ML application is used in practice.
 Secondly, training data is historical and does not necessarily reflect current circumstances.
 Additionally, there are various forms of biases influencing ML applications.
 See Fig. 2.38.

 ![Fig. 2.38: Bias in ML applications (adopted from Baeza-Yates, 2018)](images/Bias.png)